 Amy graduated from the Folklore Master’s Program in the spring of 2012.
 The title of her terminal project was Traditional Foods at the Warm Springs Reservations.
 She received a B.S. in Elementary Education from UW-Madison and a M. Ed and Certificate of Native American Studies from Southern Oregon University.
 She has been an educator for 19 years; working with students ages three through adult.
 She spent several years spearheading an eclectic group that focuses on authentic and accurate Native American resources and curriculum for teachers in the southern Oregon/northern California region.
 She is interested in Native salmon stories and customs and bringing them to Oregon classroom teachers and students.

-Deborah Parker is working toward her PhD in English with a structured emphasis in folklore.
+Deborah Parker graduated in 2017 with a Ph.D. in English with a structured emphasis in folklore.
 While living and teaching in central Oregon, she continues to research plants and healing practices in both modern and medieval times.
 The focus of her current work is on Canto III of Edmund Spenser’s Faerie Queene.

 Whitney Phillips is a lecturer in the Media, Culture and Communication Department at New York University.
 She received her doctorate from the University of Oregon in English with a Folklore Structured Emphasis (digital culture focus) in 2012, her Master of Fine Arts in creative writing from Emerson College in 2007, and her bachelor’s degree in Philosophy from Humboldt State University in 2005.
 Her dissertation focused on the origins, evolution, and cultural context of online trolling, and her research interests include digital culture, online antagonism, anti-fandom and media archeology.
 Her work has been featured in The Atlantic, Inside Higher Ed, Fast Company, and Gawker, among others.
 She has been interviewed by the British Broadcasting Corporation, National Public Radio, the Canadian Broadcasting Corporation, the Australian Broadcasting Corporation, and has appeared on SBS Australia’s Insight, PBS’ Offbook series, and Al Jazeera English’s The Stream.
 An early draft of her third chapter, “The House That Fox Built: Anonymous, Spectacle, and Cycles of Amplification” appeared inTelevision and New Media in 2012, and an early draft of her fifth chapter, “LOLing at tragedy: Facebook Trolls, Memorial Pages, and the Business of Mass-Mediated Disaster Narratives” appeared in First Monday in 2011.
 She is currently revising her dissertation manuscript for publication.